tihomir-kit/InfluxData.Net/README.md

 ============
 **Compatible with InfluxDB 0.9.6 API**

-> InfluxData.Net is a portable .NET library to access the REST API of an [InfluxDB](https://influxdata.com/time-series-platform/influxdb/) database.
+> InfluxData.Net is a portable .NET library to access the REST API of an [InfluxDB](https://influxdata.com/time-series-platform/influxdb/) database and [Kapacitor](https://influxdata.com/time-series-platform/kapacitor/) processing tool.

 InfluxDB is the data storage layer in [InfluxData](https://influxdata.com/)'s [TICK stack](https://influxdata.com/get-started/#whats-the-tick-stack) which is an open-source end-to-end platform for managing time-series data at scale.

+Kapacitor is a data processing engine.
+It can process both stream (subscribe realtime) and batch (bulk query) data from InfluxDB.
+Kapacitor lets you define custom logic to process alerts with dynamic thresholds, match metrics for patterns, compute statistical anomalies, etc.

 Support for other TICK stack layers is also planned and will be implemented in the future when they become stable from InfluxData side.